-Employees of Aspire Lifestyles (formerly VIP Desk) are offered virtual jobs in various positions such as customer service, sales or concierge positions.
+Companies such as Aspire Lifestyles (formerly VIP Desk) and Zirtual offer home-based jobs for virtual assistants in various positions such as customer service, sales or concierge positions.

-Pay is dependent on your position, experience and tenure with VIP Desk.
+Working for Aspire Lifestyles, pay is dependent on your position, experience and tenure with the company.

 They offer paid training as well as paid vacations and holidays.